byokay/byokay-kit/README.md

       console.error("Error calling OpenAI:", error);
     }
   } else {
     alert('OpenAI key not set.
-Please use "Connect Keys" to set it.');
+Please use "Connect AI" to set it.');
   }

   // You could similarly use apiKeys.deepseek if present